-Cropping a video can help you remove black bars, cut away the edges of the video, or permanently zoom in onto an object inside the frame.
+Cropping a video can help you remove black bars, cut out the edges of the video, or permanently zoom in on an object inside a frame.

-- 1. Select the clip on the Timeline. - 2.
-Click the Crop button on the toolbar to open the Crop tool, and a cropping frame will appear inside the player.
+- 1. Select a clip on the Timeline. - 2.
+Click the Crop button on the toolbar to open the crop tool.
+A cropping frame will appear in the player.

-3. In the player, set the frame so that the parts you want to cut are outside it.
-Drag by the corners of the frame to change its size, and drag by the center of the frame to move it.
+3. Adjust the frame so that the parts you want to cut are outside it.
+Click on any of the frame's corners and drag to resize it.
+Click anywhere inside the frame and drag to move it.

-Use the Angle slider in the Crop and Rotate section on the left to rotate the crop frame.
+Use the Straighten slider on the Crop and Rotate tab to rotate the crop frame.

-4. Click Apply.
-A star (1) icon will appear on the clip once you've applied cropping.
+4. An FX (x·1) icon will appear on the clip once you've cropped it.

-Removing crop
+Removing a crop